socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 There is no single path to APIs and service endpoints of quality and style.
 When "surfing" the Web searching for advice regarding API design and (micro-)service size (or asking the elders), one "rides" at least seven "waves" of analysis and design work (called steps from now on):

 ![Service Design Workflow: Seven Steps from Analysis to Design, Realization, Evolution](./images/SDPR-SevenServiceDesignSteps.png)

 <!-- miro (iframe):
 <iframe width="640" height="360" src="https://miro.com/app/embed/o9J_ko6VkCM=/?" frameborder="0" scrolling="no" allowfullscreen></iframe>
 -->

 1. *Understand the business problem as well as stakeholder wants and needs, including desired system qualities.*
     * Before anything can be designed, we ought to know: what should be delivered (on the project, by the software), and why?
 Which quality properties are desired?
 Many workshop techniques supporting this step exist, for instance (to name just two) [event storming](https://www.eventstorming.com/) and [quality storming](https://speakerdeck.com/mploed/quality-storming).
-    * A. Lauret suggests the notion of API goals, driven by end user wants and frontend application needs, in ["The Design of Web APIs"](https://apihandyman.io/about/#my-book-the-design-of-web-apis) (@Lauret:2019).
+    * Arnaud Lauret suggests the notion of API goals, driven by end user wants and frontend application needs, in ["The Design of Web APIs"](https://apihandyman.io/about/#my-book-the-design-of-web-apis) (@Lauret:2019).
 No matter which technique or template you use, elicit the Non-Functional Requirements (NFRs) in a [SMART, value- and risk-driven](DPR-SMART-NFR-Elicitation.md) way (@Fairbanks:2010).

 2. *Model the business domain and group related capabilities*, for instance by applying [Tactic DDD](DPR-TacticDDD.md) and [Strategic DDD](DPR-StrategicDDD.md) (@Vernon:2013).
     * If "buy" or "rent" is an option (rather than "build" from scratch only), also reverse engineer the interfaces and domain models of the existing systems to be bought or rented and integrated and model them on the same level of detail as those representing the results from forward engineering.